hldb/hldb/README.md

 ## Papers

-The core of the database is the replica is a *Merkle-CRDT*.
+At the core of the database replica is a *Merkle-CRDT*.
 This type of [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) satisfies BEC, byzantine eventual consistency.
 This property ensures [SEC](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency) and that any number of faulty replicas cannot affect correct ones.

 These are two papers the foundation of the protocol are built on: